 - Women’s abilities and skills

-Lonely Planet Nepal
+Lonely Planet Nepal (Country Guide)

 - Colorful maps and photos of popular destinations

-- Many tips, reviews and travel information
+- Essential travel tips, reviews, and latest travel information

 While the Gods Were Sleeping: A Journey Through Love and Rebellion in Nepal

-- To understand politics, culture and tradition in Nepal
+- To understand politics, culture, and tradition in Nepal

 - Feminism and activism to create global awareness